JuliaGeo/GeometryOps.jl/docs/src/tutorials/creating_geometry.md

 import CoordinateTransformations
 import Proj
 using CairoMakie
+using GeoMakie
+using GeoJSON
 ````

 The first thing we need to do is decide which Coordinate Reference System (CRS) we will be working in.
-Here, we start with the most common geographic CRS, [WGS84](https://epsg.io/4326).
+Here, we start with the most common geographic CRS (i.e. coordiantes of latitude and longitude), [WGS84](https://epsg.io/4326).

 ````@example creating_geometry
 crs = GFT.EPSG(4326)
 ````

-Let's start by making a single point with CRS info included.
+Let's start by making a single `Point` with CRS info included.

 ````@example creating_geometry
 point = GI.Point(0, 0; crs)